freeCodeCamp/freeCodeCamp/guide/english/c/appendix/index.md

 title: Appendix
 ---
 # C: An Appendix
-Because C is such a low-level language, there are a lot of terms that come up that aren't found in a lot of other languages.
+Because C is such a low-level language(not lower than machine code), there are a lot of terms that come up that aren't found in a lot of other languages.
 Here's an appendix to making understanding them easier.

 ## Compilation
 The compilation is the process of taking the human-readable code and turning it into machine-readable code.
 This process is performed by a compiler.